Grant-Giving Process

 • Indigenous-led conservation initiatives.

-• Projects that benefit Asian, Black, Brown, Hispanic, Latin American, or other People of Color, and/or underserved communities, and organizations that work directly with these communities.
+• Projects that are led by and/or benefit communities of color, and/or underserved communities, and organizations that work directly with these communities.

-• Projects that measurably mitigate the impacts of climate change.
+• Projects that measurably mitigate the impacts of climate change and protect biodiversity.

 Grant Program Calendar